Indirect Water Heater running out of hot water

 You could run 2.5 gpm all day and not run out of hot water with this smaller boiler.

-If you raise the temperature on the tank up to 170f and apply the formula abobe you new draw rate would be 3.05 gpm.
+If you raise the temperature in the tank to 170F and apply the formula above, your new draw rate would be 3.05 gpm.

 I am not addressing the tank pipe sizing or the circulator sizing as I have cover them on other pages.

-Disclaimer: The information found on this web site is for informational purposes only.
-All preventive maintenance, service, installations should be reviewed on a per job situation.
+Disclaimer: The information found on this website is for informational purposes only.
+All preventive maintenance, service, and installations should be reviewed on a per-job basis.
 Any work performed on your heating system should be performed by qualified and experienced personnel only.
-Comfort-Calc or its personnel accepts no responsibility for improper information or application, damage to property or bodily injury from applied information found on this web site.
+Comfort-Calc or its personnel accepts no responsibility for improper information or application, damage to property, or bodily injury from applied information found on this website.